canmom/canmom.github.io/_posts/rpgs/2025-11-22-rpgs-as-games-4-restrictions.md

 In a game such as chess, we can link up all the possible game states into a mathematical directed graph, with each node representing a possible state of the game, and each edge representing a valid transition from one state to another.
 This is commonly used to mathematically 'solve' games and identify the optimal strategy.
 Even for a seemingly simple set of rules, the combinatoric possibilities of the rules can result in [an enormously complicated game tree](https://www.youtube.com/watch?v=AK8OLuRBFTw) where it is by no means obvious how to find a path to the target state.

 For RPGs, the situation is even more extreme.
-In a sense, the 'state' of an RPG is *everything* that has been said in the game so far.
+In a sense, the 'state' of an RPG is *everything* that has been said in the game so far, coupled with all the mechanical pieces used to support it.
 The 'representable' (but not necessarily valid!) states of the RPG amount to the whole of Borges' [Library of Babel](https://en.wikipedia.org/wiki/The_Library_of_Babel)!
-The rules of an RPG thus specify a path through all possible narrations, a thin web running through the Library.
+The rules of an RPG, both written and unwritten, thus specify a path through all possible narrations, a thin web running through the Library.

 (Incidentally, in Vincent's terminology, this is roughly ['positioning'](http://lumpley.com/index.php/anyway/thread/692).)